dtran1208/Noteify/README.md

 3. Use the text editor to create and save notes or code snippets.
 4. Install the application as a desktop app by clicking the "Install" button

-## Technologies Used
-- HTML, CSS, and JavaScript
-- IndexedDB
-- Workbox for service worker functionality
-- Webpack for module bundling
-- Heroku for deployment

 ## Contributing
 - Contributions are welcome!
 If you have any suggestions, bug reports, or feature requests, please open an issue or submit a pull request.